leiluspocus/advent-of-code-2023/README.md

 - I noticed that I was having less pleasure the past days and I was not taking time to write down my impressions about the day.
 - Hopefully, I'll be faster next year 🎢

+## Day 14
+- Understanding the description is hard ... again.
+- I decide to start with the first "tilt" part of rocks (make rocks go all the way north!)